 Even if your supplier is the cheapest, you may still be able to switch to a cheaper tariff.
 Online tariffs are always cheaper than standard tariffs, so if you’re on a standard tariff you’re missing a trick.

 Switching to monthly direct debits rather than quarterly billing can also take the sting out of energy bills by portioning the amount into more manageable chunks.
-You’ll find more money saving tips like this here.

 The important thing to remember if you’re struggling with energy bills is that there are plenty of options available.
 From repayment plans to grants, there should be a way to help you cope with the cost of energy.